element-plus/element-plus/docs/en-US/component/select.md

 You can clear Select using a clear icon.

 :::demo Set `clearable` attribute for `el-select` and a clear icon will appear.
 Note that `clearable` is only for single select.
+The Select's value will be updated to `undefined`.

 select/clearable